Forsyth County Detention Center, GA

 Did You Know?

-Need to bond someone out of Forsyth County Detention Center?
-Head to the bonding window in the main lobby at the Veterans Memorial intersection.
-You have three options for posting bond — each method is explained below.
+Forsyth County Detention Center is located in Forsyth County, North Carolina.
+To bond someone out, head to the bonding window in the main lobby at the Veterans Memorial intersection.
+You have three options for posting bond.

 This guide is based on feedback from dozens of families and official facility documentation.
 Learn how we verify